BazzaCuda/MinimalistMediaPlayerX/README.md

 Volume |
 `Up Arrow`				| increase the volume.
 Can be held down for rapid increase.
 `Down Arrow`			| decrease the volume.
 Can be held down for rapid decrease.
-`Vol+ media key'        | increase the volume.
+`Vol+ media key`        | increase the volume.
 Can be held down for rapid increase.
 `Vol- media key`        | decrease the volume.
 Can be held down for rapid decrease.
 `Vol-mute media key`    | Mute/Unmute sound
 Zoom |